This article was last updated by on

 • Fertilize your plant with a high phosphorus feed every time while watering.

-• Dilute the fertilizer to one-fourth of its strength to prevent overfertilization.
+• Dilute the fertilizer as instructed per pack to prevent overfertilization.

 • Cut back on fertilizer in fall and winter.